Request Demo

 Having staff scrub the list and call patients beforehand can really help.
 In fact, calling the patient and keeping them in the loop throughout the entirety of the scheduling process can also strengthen patient loyalty.
 And loyal patients are less likely to miss appointments.

-This is our second recommendation—because it works—but there is a downside: Pay someone to make outbound calls, or invest in an auto-dialer that patients find annoying.
-Be warned: This manual intervention can leave providers stuck in the Staffing Trap
+There is a downside to this recommendation: You have to either pay someone to make outbound calls or invest in an auto-dialer that patients find annoying.
+Be warned: This manual intervention can leave you stuck in the Staffing Trap.
+This is why we tend to recommend automated solutions.

 #3: SMS & email reminders

-For those who do have automation, like healthcare CRM software, providers can send patients automated appointment reminders via text and email—and this works wonders to reduce patient no-show rates—with almost no effort.
+For those who do have automation, like healthcare CRM software, providers can send patients automated appointment reminders via text and email.
+This works wonders to reduce patient no-show rates with almost no effort.

 #4: Include "cancel" and "reschedule" options

-This takes the last tip and makes it even better.
-If you have a digital patient self-scheduling platform (and if you don't, you should, because the benefits are immense), your text messages should include "cancel" and "reschedule" options for the patient.
+This builds on the previous tip.
+If you have a digital patient self-scheduling platform (and if you don’t, you should, because the benefits are significant), your text messages should include “cancel” and “reschedule” options for the patient.
 That way, the patient can take one of those two actions rather than simply not showing up for their appointment.

 Patients dislike the hassle of calling to reschedule or cancel.
 Or they intend to, but they forget.
 Or they start to call, but they are on hold for too long and have to drop to do something else.
 Including reschedule and cancel options directly inside the text message provides optimal convenience.

-Even better is automated waitlist functionality, which can fill canceled or rescheduled appointments for you.
+An automated waitlist function, which can fill canceled or rescheduled appointments for you, offers an advanced method to ensure even fewer appointment slots are wasted.

 #5: Warn that you will bill if they cancel late or no-show

 Missed appointments are essentially revenue and resources flushed down the toilet.
-You should therefore create and enforce a no-show policy that makes it clear to patients—particularly to habitual no-show patients—that missing their scheduled appointments, without notifying you beforehand, will result in a no-show fee.
+You should create and enforce a no-show policy that makes it clear to patients, particularly to habitual no-shows, that missing their scheduled appointments without notifying you beforehand will result in a no-show fee.
 This has been proven to reduce patient no-show rates.

-In fact, taking payment up front has a bigger effect on patient no-shows than anything else on this list.
+Taking payment up front has a bigger effect on patient no-shows than anything else on this list.
 Then why do we list this tip 6th?
 Because it comes with two substantial trade-offs.
-First, many organizations don’t have the ability to take initial payment right away.
-Second, it adds a barrier to scheduling that lowers the crucial scheduling conversion rate.
+First, many organizations don’t have the ability to take the initial payment right away.
+Second, it adds a barrier to scheduling that lowers your scheduling conversion rate.

 Every week that you lower the lead-time between scheduling and the actual appointment reduces the chance of no-shows by 10-15%.
-It just makes sense that patients are more likely to remember appointments that are scheduled a few days in the future rather than several weeks or months in the future.
+It just makes sense that patients are more likely to remember appointments that are scheduled a few days out rather than several weeks or months in the future.

 #8: Facilitate transportation arrangements

 Something we’ve seen work well, particularly for the Medicare and disadvantaged patient population, is arranging transportation.
-There are services that will help you do this—and it can greatly reduce no-show rates—because some patients don't have the resources, or even the physical ability, to get themselves to their appointment.
+There are services that will help you do this, and it can greatly reduce no-show rates among patients who don’t have the resources, or even the physical ability, to get themselves to their appointment.

-What do you say when a patient no shows?
+What do you say when a patient doesn't show up?

 This depends on your no-show policy.
-If you don’t have a no-show policy, you should create one.
+If you don’t have one, you should create one.

 If your no-show policy includes a mandatory no-show fee, then you need to tell the patient, beforehand, about this no-show fee.
 This incentivizes the patient to attend the appointment.

-Also, the self-service portal where patients schedule their appointments should include a note—a clearly visible note—that explains how harmful no-shows are to your operation.
+Also, the self-service portal where patients schedule their appointments should include a clearly visible note that explains how harmful no-shows are to your practice.
 Many patients are simply unaware of the pernicious problems that no-shows create for providers.

 Benefits of reducing patient no-shows for healthcare organizations